univention/guardian-helm/helm/guardian/README.md

 "*"
 </pre>
 </td>
-			<td>Comma-separated list of hosts that are allowed to make cross-origin resource sharing (CORS) requests to the server.</td>
+			<td>Comma-separated list of hosts that are allowed to make cross-origin resource sharing (CORS) requests to the server.
+Example: "*"</td>
 		</tr>
 		<tr>
 			<td>authorizationApi.config.guardianAuthzLoggingFormat</td>